grain-lang/grain/stdlib/int64.md

 lnot : Int64 -> Int64
 ```

-Computes the bitwise logical "not" of the given value.
+Computes the bitwise logical NOT of the given value.

 Parameters: